Introduction

 The Challenge

-What We Wanted to Know
+What I Wanted to Know

-5. Could AI/ML reduce their manual workload?
+5. Could AI/ML reduce manual effort (e.g., auto-mapping, anomaly detection)?

 eyeglasses with gray frames on the top of notebook